Building the Big Bad: Don't Forget the External Conflict in Your Novel

 Introducing elements like ghosts or monsters is a great way to make life tricky for your protagonist.
 Obviously, this is a common sort of conflict in the horror genre, though it can be used in lots of ways.
 With this type of conflict, your characters are often dealing with something that seems entirely unexplainable, and the only answer is the supernatural.

-Homer’s The Odyssey is one of the more famous types of this conflict.
+The Odyssey by Homer - This is one of the more famous examples of this type of conflict.
 When Odysseus blinds and mocks Poseidon's cyclops son, Poseidon curses Odysseus to take the really long way home.
-The Lord of the Rings is another example of this conflict type.
-It’s Middle-earth against the giant eye of Sauron.
-Creepy.
+And that long way is riddled with even more supernatural obstacles.

 Character vs. Fate or Destiny